 X Trillion will be an hour-long film to share the journey of 14 women on our eXXpedition North Pacific voyage that took place in summer 2018.

 The multidisciplinary crew travelled from Hawaii to Vancouver through the Great Pacific Garbage Patch, and were shocked by what they found.
 This film will take you with the crew on this epic adventure of highs and lows, and inspire a generation to find their part to play in solving our plastic problem.

 We need your help to make it happen.
 By pledging to our Kickstarter campaign, you will be supporting the development of a film that will help us spread the message about plastic and toxic pollution.

-ALL WOMEN’S VOYAGE TO MAKE THE UNSEEN SEEN, FROM THE TOXICS IN OUR BODIES TO THE TOXICS IN OUR SEAS
+ALL-WOMEN VOYAGES TO MAKE THE UNSEEN SEEN, FROM THE TOXICS IN OUR BODIES TO THE TOXICS IN OUR SEAS